-Proscribed materials shall be removed and segregated at this stage; organic materials (including green waste) will be removed to the green waste stockpile;
+Other proscribed materials shall be removed and segregated at this stage; organic materials (including green waste) are removed to the green waste stockpile;

-• Liquid and chemical wastes are unacceptable wastes and will be dealt with under the provision for unacceptable wastes; and

-The remaining undifferentiated material will be subjected to an automated process of preliminary shredding followed by screening and sorting [by automated mechanical means] with the result that materials will be differentiated into different classes.
+- Liquid and chemical wastes are unacceptable wastes and are dealt with under the provision for unacceptable wastes; and - The remaining undifferentiated material is subjected to an automated process of preliminary shredding followed by screening and sorting [by automated mechanical means] with the result that materials are differentiated into different classes.

-Plastics, paper, timber, metals (including steel), cardboard, will be removed to designated areas for processing and recycling or sent to third party processors.
+Plastics, paper, timber, metals (including steel), cardboard, are removed to designated areas for processing and recycling or sent to third party processors.

-Metals (ferrous and non ferrous) will be either removed to the steel processing area of the site for sorting, shredding and shearing or sent to third party processors.
+Metals (ferrous and non ferrous) are either removed to the steel processing area of the site for sorting, shredding and shearing or sent to third party processors.